pyyush/GraphML/README.md

 # Cluster-GCN: An Efficient Algorithm for Training Deep and Large Graph Convolutional Networks
-This repository contains scripts for training Cluster-GCN on the Amazon2M dataset introduced in [1].
+This repository contains scripts for training Cluster-GCN, introduced in [1], on ppi, reddit and amazon2M datasets.
-The Amazon2M dataset has 2M nodes and 61M edges based on co-purchase data from [2].

 ## Requirements: